 Show a loved one how special they are with this DIY picture frame – add a little Mod Podge and aqua paint to your Valentine’s Day crafts!

 Wait a second – who is that little twerp in the frame?
 Why that’s me!
-As part of My Aqua Valentine, I decided to dress up a wood frame with a love message on chipboard “bunting.”
+As part of My Aqua Valentine, my Valentine’s Day series featuring the color aqua, I decided to dress up a wood frame with a love message on chipboard “bunting.”

-I used items completely from my stash, so this DIY picture frame cost me $1 total.
+I used items completely from my stash, so this I love you photo frame cost me $1 total.
 I realize not everyone has little bunting flags, but actually, these are worth purchasing because they are so stinkin’ cute.
 So cute that I needed to use them as soon as possible.

 Gather These Supplies

 - FolkArt acrylic paint – Silver Sterling, Patina, Titanium White